Choosing books to review banner

 I already have my own personal TBR pile along with my professional one.
 And if that pile gets too long, it can overwhelm me.
 So, I don’t like to have more than three or four books in line to read at a time.

 Subject matter is a big deal to me these days as well.
 I’m drawn to dark subjects, but if a book is going to be all about a character or the author experiencing a slew of dark experiences, such as drug abuse, suicide, rape, and/or domestic violence, I’m out.
+I’ve read a lot of these, and they don’t leave me feeling entertained or enlightened.
+They usually just wear me out.

-I love funny books, but I say no to a lot of them as well.
+I love funny books, but I say no to a lot of “comedies” as well.
 Humor is super subjective, and it’s very hard to make a book funny, unless you’re a famous comedian whose voice we all know and whose comedy style is very familiar.
 These authors tend to try to be funny in their pitch email, but it can usually come off as corny, obnoxious, or just plain unfunny, and it quickly makes me want to say no. Let your humor speak for itself in your sample pages.

 An author’s platform